Entry fee exemption

 - The park is Aboriginal land and is jointly managed

-- Nguraritja (traitional owners) and Parks Australia ask that visitors respect culture and not climb Uluru
+- Nguraritja (traditional owners) and Parks Australia ask that visitors respect culture and not climb Uluru

 Due to the number of visitors who come to the Cultural Centre and the available facilities, presentations for up to 40 people can be given at the one time - if your group exceeds 40 people, presentations can be given at different times or at other areas within the Cultural Centre precinct.

-The Cultural Centre project officer will suggest possible itineraries if your group needs to be split up or have their presentation at an alternative site.
+The Cultural Centre project officer will suggest possible itineraries if your group needs to be split up.

-It is imperative that your group arrives 10 minutes prior to the allocated time, so you can be directed to the presentation area.
+Please ensure that your group arrives at least 10 minutes prior to the allocated time, so you can be directed to the presentation area.

 Visiting the Cultural Centre